ghewgill/neon-lang/docs/index.md

 The default parameter mode is `IN`.
 For `INOUT` and `OUT` parameters, the caller must pass an actual variable rather than the result of an expression.

+### Default Parameter Value

+Function parameters may be declared with a default value.

+Example:

+    FUNCTION add(INOUT x: Number, delta: Number DEFAULT 1) x := x + delta
+    END FUNCTION

+    VAR value: Number := 5
+    add(value)
+    add(value, 2)

+When a parameter is not specified and it has a default value, the function call is executed as if the parameter were present and had the given value.
+Default parameter values only apply to `IN` mode parameters.

+### Named Parameters

+When calling a function, function parameters may be named using the `AS` keyword.

+Example:

+    FUNCTION birthday_party(name: String, balloons: Number, cake: String, clown: Boolean)
+        % ...
+    END FUNCTION

+    birthday_party(name AS "Helen", balloons AS 10, cake AS "Chocolate", clown AS TRUE)

+Parameters may be passed in order without using `AS`, and then switch to using `AS` for the remainder of the function call.
+Each non-default parameter must be specified exactly once in the function call.

 <a name="library"></a>